Downing Place United Reformed Church, Cambridge

-Downing Place United Reformed Church, Cambridge is a church in Cambridge, United Kingdom, that is part of the United Reformed Church.
+Downing Place United Reformed Church, Cambridge is a church in Cambridge, England, that is part of the United Reformed Church.
 It was formed in 2018 in a merger between St Columba's Church, Cambridge, and Emmanuel Church, Cambridge.
 The church occupies the former St Columba's building in Downing Place, which is close to a site occupied by Emmanuel's congregation before 1874.

 In the recent past prior to the merger of the two congregations, activities have included regular Sunday worship, a programme of music concerts, hosting an NHS group therapy centre and hosting a night-time drop-in centre hosted by Cambridge Street Pastors.
 The refurbishment has been designed to facilitate similar activities.

 History

 Emmanuel Church

 Originally a congregational church, Emmanuel voted to join the new United Reformed Church in 1972.
 Emmanuel had been known by different names over the years, first as the 'Hog Hill Independent Church' and then the 'Emmanuel Congregational Chapel' or 'Emmanuel Congregational Church'.

 The Emmanuel congregation was founded as the Cambridge 'Great Meeting' in 1687, at Hog Hill, the original building being there, on what is now the Old Music School in Downing Place.
 From 1691 the minister was Joseph Hussey; he was commemorated in the stained glass in the apse of the Emmanuel church building alongside John Greenwood, Henry Barrow, Oliver Cromwell, John Milton and Francis Holcroft.
 Hussey's congregation split in 1696, with some going to the meeting in Green Street, Cambridge, and again after he had left for London, in 1721, with a group founding the precursor of St Andrew's Street Baptist Church, Cambridge.
 The church was rebuilt on the same site, opening as Emmanuel Congregational Chapel in 1790.
 The move to the new church on Trumpington Street, called the Emmanuel Congregational Church, came in 1874.
 The old chapel was put to use from 1881 as the Balfour Biological Laboratory for Women, for female science students in the University of Cambridge.
 Prior to September 2020, Emmanuel United Reformed Church occupied the Trumpington Street building.
 It was built to a design by the architect James Cubitt in 1875.
 The church was listed as Grade II in 1996.
 The building was sold to Pembroke College to form part of the college's Mill Lane development project.

 In the years leading up to the merger, Emmanuel organised regular Sunday worship and a programme of community activities in the recent past: a volunteer-staffed fairtrade cafe, a series of lunchtime music recitals and a share in Hope Cambridge's Churches Homeless Project.
 The Cambridge branch of the Open Table Network was founded here in July 2018.